prabhatkc/ct-recon/DLdenoise/README.md

   --save_log_ckpts      saves log writer and checkpoints (default: False)

 ```
-### Example Usage
+## Example Usage ##
 1. Create Deep Learning ready h5 input-target patches.
-See an example [here](https://github.com/prabhatkc/mpi4py_patches) or use the demo file in train_data folder.
+See an example [here](https://github.com/prabhatkc/mpi4py_patches) or use demo h5 files in the train_data folder.
 2. <b>TRAIN</b> your network via declaring paths for training/tuning/(to be saved) checkpoints & numerical parameters as:
 ```
     $ NEPOCH=5